moolen/AYD.IO/README.md

 [nodeJS](http://nodejs.org/download/), a working nework configuration on your OS.
 Sender and reciever app have to be in the same subnet.

 ### reciever app
-On Debial/Ubnutu based OS: The ALSA backend is selected by default (by the [speaker](https://npmjs.org/package/speaker) module), be sure to have the alsa.h header file in place: `$ sudo apt-get install libasound2-dev`.
+On Debial based OS (ubuntu/elementary OS): The ALSA backend is selected by default (by the [speaker](https://npmjs.org/package/speaker) module), be sure to have the alsa.h header file in place: `$ sudo apt-get install libasound2-dev`.

 ## installation
 clone this repository, install the node modules with `npm install`.